We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 How you can apply for a variable rate personal loan

-Eligibility criteria differs between lenders, but generally, if you are over the age of 18, are a permanent Australian resident or citizen and have a good credit history, you may be able to apply.
+Eligibility criteria differ between lenders, but generally, if you are over the age of 18, are a permanent Australian resident or citizen and have a good credit history, you may be able to apply.
 Compare your options above and click through to review the eligibility criteria.

 You can compare your options using the comparison table at the top of this page.